danidedona/CSCI1600-Pomodoro-Timer/Arduino-Pomodoro-Timer/README.md

 - Detects timing drift
 - If a phase ends too early/late → **auto system reset**

+### ✔️ Testing

+- Integration and unit tests that can be run when when in TEST_MODE

 ### ✔️ Optional WiFi Logging

 If connected to WiFi, the Arduino automatically sends session data to a backend server: